hyperspacedev/starlight/.github/contributing.md

 > Example:
 >
-> - Use TorielDB to sync data (fixes #1)
+> - Use iCloud to sync data (fixes #1)

 ### (Optional) Sign-off your code

-Hyperspace contributors try to credit pull request contributors in release notes as a way of saying thanks.
-Another way to ensure that we credit the right person if by signing-off your code.
+Codename Starlight contributors - or basically anyone who works in open-source projects - try to credit pull request contributors in release notes as a way of saying thanks.
+Another way to ensure that we credit the right person is by signing-off your code.
 This can be done either in the pull request's description or the latest commit pushed to branch linked with the pull request:

 ```
 Signed-off-by: Your Name <youremail@email.com>